hamMUSings/hfcondsgraph-plotly/README.md

 If there is no color on the graph then there no easily interpret-able range and/or there is no top end to the range.

-Date and times on both graphs are in UTC. and
+Date and times on both graphs are in UTC.

 ## HF Conditions Sunburst